banyanlogic/website/insights.md

 ---
 ## A.R.T. and Security
 The Absolute, Relative and Transactional views and Security
-* Three ‘friction factors’ fail Security from serving the Enterprise / Agency / Business goals in a secure manner
+* Three friction-factors effect Security Groups from serving the Enterprise / Agency / Business goals in a secure manner
 * Absolute Friction occurs and snowballs when the Stakeholders are not heard or understood or when you are not heard or understood
 * Relative Friction occurs and snowballs when there is Process disconnect
 * Tactile Friction occurs and snowballs when Stake-holder's technology is not understood sufficiently and deeply by Security or when security technology is not communicated sufficiently to Stakeholders